 Fancy giving the driver a rest and enjoying a car-free break in the Cotswolds?
-Tour the picturesque Cotswold villages,...
+Touring the picturesque Cotswold villages...

 The villages of the Cotswolds offer picturesque views, serene countryside, and a typical English charm.
 As soon as you set foot inside the area, you’ll know it.
 Spanning six counties, stretched out over around 800 square miles, there really is something for everyone.
 Rich in history, it has a deep connection with the wool and textile industry from as early as the 12th century.